sts10/tidy/readme.markdown

             Set minimum edit distance between words, which can reduce the cost of typos when entering words

-    -m, --minimum-word-length <minimum-length>                   Set minimum word length -o, --output <output>                                        Path for outputted list file -r, --reject <reject-list>                                   Path for optional list of words to reject --take-first <take-first>
+    -m, --minimum-word-length <minimum-length>                   Set minimum word length -o, --output <output>
+            Path for outputted list file.
+If none given, generated word list will be printed to terminal

+    -r, --reject <reject-list>...
+            Path(s) for optional list of words to reject.
+Can accept multiple files

+        --take-first <take-first>
             Only take first N words from inputted word list.
 If two or more word lists are inputted, it will combine arbitrarily and then take first N words